mrchocha/Audio-Streaming-in-C/README.md

 # Installing
-You need to install ` gcc ` in ubuntu or macOS to run the code.
-Another dependencies are ` libvlc ` and ` pthread ` librarys and `vlc media player`.
-Now to install it, run command
+You must have ` gcc ` on your ubuntu or macOS to run the code.
+Other dependencies are ` libvlc ` and ` pthread ` libraries and `vlc media player`.
+To install them, run
 ```
 make install
 ```